-Achievement level setting, also known as standard setting, is the process for establishing one or more cut scores on an assessment, making it possible to create categories of performance.
-In April, Smarter Balanced Governing States approved a three-phase design for achievement level setting:
+Achievement level setting, also known as standard setting, is the process for establishing one or more threshold scores on an assessment, making it possible to create categories of performance.
+In April, Smarter Balanced Governing States approved a three-phase design for achievement level setting

-- An Online Panel (scheduled for October 6–17) will allow thousands of K-12 educators, higher education faculty, parents, and other interested parties to participate virtually in recommending achievement levels.
-Learn more.
+- An Online Panel (scheduled for October 6–17) allowed thousands of K-12 educators, higher education faculty, parents, and other interested parties to participate virtually in recommending achievement levels.

-- An In-Person Panel (October 13–19) with educators and other stakeholders working in grade-level teams will deliberate and make recommendations for the thresholds of the four achievement levels.
+- An In-Person Panel (October 13–19) with educators and other stakeholders working in grade-level teams deliberated and made recommendations for the threshold scores of the four achievement levels.

-- The Vertical Articulation Committee, a subset of the In-Person Panel, will examine recommendations across all grades to consider the reasonableness of the system of cut scores.
+- The Cross-Grade Review Committee, a subset of the In-Person Panel, examined recommendations across all grades to consider the reasonableness of the system of cut scores.